brianyaucy/PA-CRTEBootcamp/n02-DomainEnum.md

 **Get users which are in a local group of a machine using GPO**

-- Give interesting usrs to target
+- Give interesting users to target
 - PowerView

 ```